absginc/sipsaker/README.md

 The Sipsaker Docker application provides an API for accessing Sipsak functionality

  To use the API, send an HTTP POST requests to the /sipsak endpoint:
-* The SIP host IP is sent in the vakue of key name "hostIp"
+* The SIP host IP is sent in the value of key name "hostIp"
 * Optionally "hostPort" can be provided if it differs from 5060.
 * Successful SIP OPTION will return (200 OK) and "SIP server is AVAILABLE"
 * UN-Successful SIP OPTION with no option reply will return (502 Bad Gateway) and "SIP server is NOT available"